- Download our Moving to Seattle Guide (PDF)

-Food lovers are spoilt for choice thanks to Seattle’s eclectic restaurant scene.
+Food lovers are spoilt for choice owing to Seattle's eclectic restaurant scene.
 The city offers residents everything from Italian, Middle Eastern and Nepalese cuisine to traditional American fare, showcasing the best of local ingredients.
-Thanks to the city’s world-class chefs and top local produce, Seattle has become a culinary hotspot in the US.
+Thanks to the city's world-class chefs and top local produce, Seattle has become a culinary hotspot in the US.

-Beyond Seattle’s restaurant scene, one cannot forget that Seattle is the home of Starbucks, which means Seattleites are serious about getting their caffeine fix.
-Seattle has one of the highest concentrations of coffee houses in the country and they can be found in all sorts of interesting locations.
+Beyond Seattle's restaurant scene, one cannot forget that Seattle is the home of Starbucks, which means locals are serious about getting their caffeine fix.
+Seattle has one of the highest concentrations of coffee houses in the country, and they can be found in all sorts of interesting locations.
 Expats who enjoy coffee will find plenty of quaint spots where they can lose themselves in a good book or simply people-watch over a cup of java.

 Outdoor activities in Seattle

-Seattle is bordered by lots of water and it provides a unique way to enjoy the city.
+Seattle is bordered by lots of water, and it provides a unique way to enjoy the city.
 From sea kayaking to spending a weekend on a houseboat or having sundowners on a luxury yacht, there are plenty of ways to enjoy the surrounding ocean.
 Residents often enjoy taking a drive out to Lake Washington to enjoy a picnic by the water.

 For landlubbers, there are several cycling trails, especially in the South Lake Union area, where one can take in some stunning views of the lake.
 Another great way to experience the outdoors is to take to one of Seattle's many hiking trails.
 Seattle has hundreds of parks that provide green spaces for recreational sports or simply relaxing and taking some time out from the hustle and bustle of city life.